 Adventure, wildlife, natural beauty: triple threat South Africa is an unmissable solo travel destination.
 As one of the most biodiverse countries on Earth, it’s dotted with wildlife-roamed grasslands, lush bushveld and Big Five game reserves, including Kruger National Park – a sanctuary for big cats, rhinos and roaming herds of elephants.

-Whether you’re hanging out with the penguins of Boulders Beach, snorkelling around the Great African Sea Forest or abseiling down Table Mountain, a solo travel holiday in South Africa brings new meaning to the word “extraordinary”.
+Whether you’re hanging out with the penguins of Boulders Beach, snorkeling around the Great African Sea Forest or abseiling down Table Mountain, a solo travel trip in South Africa brings new meaning to the word “extraordinary”.
 This ever-bright Rainbow Nation is also home to a huge range of cultures, histories and languages; perhaps best captured by its biggest city, Johannesburg, where you’ll find the township district of Soweto and the Nelson Mandela National Museum.

-From the Cape Winelands of Stellenbosch and Franschhoek to whale watching in Hermanus and the scenic Garden Route route trip, the sheer magnitude of South Africa means many solo travellers opt to explore it in a group.
+From the Cape Winelands of Stellenbosch and Franschhoek to whale watching in Hermanus and the scenic Garden Route route trip, the sheer magnitude of South Africa means many solo travelers opt to explore it in a group.
 By hitting the road with a local guide and a small group of like-minded adventurers, you can get under the skin of this thrill-a-minute African destination with unique perspectives and effortless ease.
 Here’s everything you need to know about group solo trips to South Africa.

 South Africa travel facts

 Perched on the tip of the African continent, South Africa takes up just 1% of the globe’s land surface, but houses a tenth of its known bird, fish, plant and mammal species, including the endangered black rhino, cheetah and African wild dog.